 This subcommittee assists all blocks, courses, themes, clerkships and electives units with student and faculty assessment and course evaluation, including assistance developing the appropriate methods and tools, accessing necessary reports and aiding in review of the entire curriculum and its attainment of curricular goals and objectives.
 The Evaluation and Assessment Specialist chairs this subcommittee.

 Block/Course/Theme Directors Subcommittee

 This subcommittee oversees the design, operations and outcomes of the Year 1 and Year 2 curriculum.
-Members are drawn from the following: Block directors and Block co-directors, Course and Theme directors, lead administrative personnel, as well as support personnel, including those from Office of Learning Resources, Evaluation and Assessment and managers of the Clerkships and Electives.
+Members are drawn from the following: block directors and block co-directors, course and theme directors, lead administrative personnel, as well as support personnel, including those from Office of Assessment and Evaluation and managers of the clerkships and electives.
 The chair is appointed by the members of the subcommittee.

 Case-Based Instruction Subcommittee